florenciacomuzzi/k8s-environment-terraform/docs/SETUP.md

 * Login to GCP account.
 * Create a service account like `k8s-environment-terraform-cicd` to use for CICD.
 * Create a service account JSON file.
-* Add as a repository secret by going to Settings > Secrets and variables > Actions.
-Name it GCP_CREDENTIALS and paste in the credentials JSON.
 * Create the buckets for Terraform state like `prod-tf-state-bucket`.
 The bucket names are specified in the `backend/{env}.tfvars` file.
 * Go to the bucket > Permissions > Add Member > Service Account > k8s-environment-terraform-cicd@florenciacomuzzi.iam.gserviceaccount.com > Role >
   * Storage Object Admin